Zefk/Solarus-ARPG-Game-Development-Book_2/README.md

 Everything with a '*' next to it is being worked on.

-- Quest Launcher*

-- Chapter 4: Add how to set up a sprite*

 - Destination, teletransporter, and pickable entities.*

 - Destructible, chest, and jumper entities.*